 Conclusion: The Best Stress-Test Tools & Settings

 If your goal is to maximize power consumption and generate as much waste heat as possible to ensure your thermal solution is sufficient, then power viruses like Prime95 with AVX and Small FFTs, powerMAX, or AIDA64’s Stress FPU option are the way to go.
-However, these stress tests aren’t representative of the loads that commonly used applications can mimic.
+However, these stress tests aren’t representative of the loads from commonly used applications.
 That's because most desktop software doesn't use AVX instructions the way artificially demanding workloads do.
-To simulate everyday scenarios, stress tests able to tax your hardware using SSE code paths are the way to go.
+To simulate everyday scenarios, stress tests that tax your hardware using SSE code paths are the way to go.

 Combine a tool like that with MSI Kombustor’s GPU Core Burner or Memory Burner for an excellent worst-case platform scenario.
 Even a game like The Witcher 3 can help you create similar or worse power consumption numbers than a lot of popular graphics stress tests.